Source

 override async request<V>(details: AxiosRequestConfig): Promise<V> {

-return this.native.request(details);
+return this.client.request(details);

 }